 Research studies are revealing that the longer a senior stays in the hospital, the higher chance she or he will develop hospital delirium.
 And the impact may be both long-lasting and severe.
 An astonishing eight out of ten adult ICU patients displayed markedly lower cognitive test outcomes than usual (based upon education and age predictions), in spite of the fact that only 6% had any cognitive impairment prior to the hospitalization.
 Furthermore, well over 2/3 of the patients showed a level of impairment that would be expected in an individual with mild dementia or even a TBI.

 It is not feasible to simply avoid hospitalizations for older adults, so what’s the ideal way to manage this growing concern?
 One particular solution is a program called HELP, Inouye’s Hospital Elder Life Program.
 It is currently available in 200 hospitals throughout the United States and is making strides in preventing delirium in the hospital through visits from trained volunteers who offer assistance to help seniors stay oriented.

 Inouye is also utilizing the CAM scale (Confusion Assessment Method) to help measure awareness of potential delirium, and is striving to promote alternate methods to address anxiety – like the comfort of a companion instead of strong anti-anxiety medications.

-Anthem Home Care, an award-winning provider of home care in Port Aransas and nearby areas, is also available to help in a variety of ways when an older adults goes home from the hospital.
+Anthem Home Care, an award-winning provider of home care and dementia care in Corpus Christi and nearby areas, is also available to help in a variety of ways when an older adults goes home from the hospital.
 Our knowledgeable home care team can:

 - Offer pleasant companionship